What is Squalane (Olive Squalane) and why is it so beneficial in skin care

 "The cosmetologist has found in Squalene a natural emollient.
 It imparts to the skin a suppleness without an unpleasant greasy feel.
 It readily forms emulsions with fixed oils and lipophilic substances and does not oxidize nor turn rancid.
 Squalene has also been found to accelerate dye-dispersion in lipsticks, producing a high gloss and acting as a long lasting fixative for perfumes.

 When applied to washed or sun exposed skin and hair, squalane helps to restore the lost oils.

-Squalane is also one of the main ingredients in our Eye Serum - Our Eye Serum harnesses the properties of 4 exquisite ingredients including Blackcurrant CO2 Extract with high levels of Omega-6 and Omega-3 Essential Fatty Acids, and will help you reduce the appearance of fine lines.
+Squalane is also one of the main ingredients in our Eye Serum - My Eye Serum harnesses the properties of 4 exquisite ingredients including Blackcurrant CO2 Extract with high levels of Omega-6 and Omega-3 Essential Fatty Acids, and will help you reduce the appearance of fine lines.